fledge-iot/fledge/docs/tuning_fledge.rst

 | |core_log_level| |
 +------------------+

 The logging level can be set to *error*, *warning*, *info* or *debug*, the default setting is *warning*.
-The level set defines the least severe error that will be logged, logs or higher severity that that set will also be logged.
+The level set defines the least severe error that will be logged, logs or higher severity that set will also be logged.
 In the default setting both *error* and *warning* level logs will be sent to the syslog facility.

 The storage log level setting can be found in the *Storage* configuration category.